What Does an Occupational Therapist Do? A Guide for Families

 Occupational therapy can provide invaluable support for people with long-term conditions and those recovering from a sudden illness or injury.
 An OT can help older adults who are:

-- Recovering from a stroke, operation, or fall.
+- Recovering from a stroke, operation, or fall and needing to rebuild daily routines.

-- Living with a long-term condition such as Parkinson’s disease, arthritis, or dementia.
+- Living with a long-term condition such as Parkinson’s disease, arthritis, or dementia and finding that activities they once enjoyed are becoming harder.

-- Finding it harder to manage everyday tasks like getting out of a chair or bed.
+- Finding it harder to manage everyday tasks like getting out of a chair, getting dressed, or making a cup of tea.

-- Feeling anxious about their safety or mobility around the home.
+- Feeling anxious about their safety or mobility around the home, or struggling with confidence after a health setback.

 A Practical Approach to Restoring Independence